CiwPython/Ciw/docs/Basics/parameters.rst

 There are numerous other features, please see :ref:`features` for more information.

-There are two ways to imput parameters into the Simulation object:
+There are two ways to input parameters into the Network object:

 * :ref:`params_dict`
 * :ref:`params_file`